Last updated on 29 January 2025

 • The Q3 2024 RICS UK Commercial Property Survey continues to show a positive net balance for office occupier demand at +4%, down a little from a recent high of +7 in Q2, and similar to the +6 recorded in Q1.
 Whilst this suggests a relatively modest level of demand, it does appear to have stabilised, and is in sharp contrast to the highly negative balances immediately post-pandemic.
 More broadly, demand remains heavily focused on prime stock, and in prime central London in particular.
 The RICS survey suggests that availability is continuing to rise, with the Q3 balance standing at +26 on this measure.
 Again, this will be reflecting the market as a whole rather than prime stock, which remains in very short supply in key markets.

-• Prime rental levels have proved highly resilient, reflecting the focus of occupier demand towards top-quality space of which there is little available stock.
+• Prime rental levels have proved highly resilient, reflecting supply / demand imbalance for quality stock.
 Recent development schemes have set new benchmarks in several central London districts and regional city centre markets.
 The gap with rents for poorer quality grade B stock is likely to widen further.

-• The rest of the south east recorded average annual rental growth of 1.0% in October 2024, below a peak of 2.0% in January 2024.
-Average annual rental growth in the regional markets was 2.0% in October 2024, above a recent low of 1.3% in July 2024, but slightly below the peak of 2.4% recorded in January 2024.
+• The rest of the south east recorded average annual rental growth of just 0.5% in December 2024, below a peak of 2.0% in January 2024.
+In contrast, average annual rental growth in the regional markets increased to 2.4% in December 2024, above a recent low of 1.3% in July 2024.

 Industrial occupier market

-• Occupier demand for larger distribution units has been somewhat subdued in recent quarters, amid political uncertainty and elevated interest rates.
+• Occupier demand for larger distribution units has been somewhat subdued in recent quarters.
 However, demand for smaller size ranges has remained in line with longer term averages.
-Occupiers may now be looking ahead to lower interest rates, more sustained economic growth and an increase in consumer optimism post Budget.
+Occupiers may now be looking ahead to lower interest rates, more sustained economic growth and an increase in consumer optimism.
 The Q3 2024 RICS UK Commercial Property Survey showed a net balance for industrial occupier demand of +14%, up from +10% in Q2 and a recent low of +3% in Q3 2023, although still well below the peak of +49% in Q2 2022.

 • Vacancy rates have been rising over recent quarters, due to a combination of slowing demand and rising supply.
-However, vacancy at the national level now appears to be levelling off, and the supply of high quality, energy efficient new units remains very limited across many key markets.
-This is where demand is focused, particularly as many logistics operators are promoting their ability to maximise their clients’ sustainability credentials within the supply chain.
+However, vacancy at the national level now appears to be levelling off, and with a positive outlook for demand and relatively little speculative supply coming through, we think vacancy will peak this year and begin to decline.
+Demand remains focused on prime, energy-efficient space, particularly as many logistics operators are promoting their ability to maximise their clients’ sustainability credentials within the supply chain.
 Whilst new schemes are coming forward, the overall development pipeline remains restricted, and so the relative shortage of large high-quality units will continue.

 • Competition amongst occupiers for existing and new build product has helped maintain upward pressure on rental values despite the overall lower demand levels.
-According to the MSCI Monthly Index, average annual industrial rental value growth peaked in August 2022 at 13.2% and has steadily decelerated from this unsustainably high rate, but remains strong at 6.1% in October 2024, still well above general inflation.
-Growth appears to be levelling off at around this rate, and indeed the rate measured over one quarter has been accelerating modestly, from a low of 4.6% (annualised) in the three months to March 2024 to 5.9% in the three months to October.
+According to the MSCI Monthly Index, average annual industrial rental value growth peaked in August 2022 at 13.2% and has steadily decelerated from this unsustainably high rate, but remains strong at 5.5% in December 2024, still well above general inflation.
+Growth appears to be levelling off at around this rate, and indeed the rate measured over one quarter has accelerated modestly, from a low of 4.6% (annualised) in the three months to March 2024, standing at 6.0% in the three months to December 2024.

 • The Q3 2024 RICS UK Commercial Property Survey reported a net balance of +48% expecting prime rents to rise over the next 12 months, a continued strong reading, albeit down from +59% in Q2.
 A net balance of +18% expected secondary rents to increase (also down a little on Q2).